AiwNexT/Reactive-coroutines/README.md

 **Subscriptions**

 You can create a subscription and retrieve the result of your code asynchronously.
-To create a subscriber, add the following lines of code:
+To create a subscription, add the following lines of code:

 ```Kotlin
 val subscription = subscription({